 There are also situations where the data are incomplete, or only become available after some delay.
 For example, central banks include judgment when forecasting the current level of economic activity, a procedure known as nowcasting, as GDP is only available on a quarterly basis.

 Research in this area3 has shown that the accuracy of judgmental forecasting improves when the forecaster has (i) important domain knowledge, and (ii) more timely, up-to-date information.
 A judgmental approach can be quick to adjust to such changes, information or events.

 Over the years, the acceptance of judgmental forecasting as a science has increased, as has the recognition of its need.
 More importantly, the quality of judgmental forecasts has also improved, as a direct result of recognising that improvements in judgmental forecasting can be achieved by implementing well-structured and systematic approaches.
 It is important to recognise that judgmental forecasting is subjective and comes with limitations.
 However, implementing systematic and well-structured approaches can confine these limitations and markedly improve forecast accuracy.

-There are three general settings in which judgmental forecasting is used: (i) there are no available data, so that statistical methods are not applicable and judgmental forecasting is the only feasible approach; (ii) data are available, statistical forecasts are generated, and these are then adjusted using judgement; and (iii) data are available and statistical and judgmental forecasts are generated independently and then combined.
+There are three general settings in which judgmental forecasting is used: (i) there are no available data, so that statistical methods are not applicable and judgmental forecasting is the only feasible approach; (ii) data are available, statistical forecasts are generated, and these are then adjusted using judgment; and (iii) data are available and statistical and judgmental forecasts are generated independently and then combined.
 We should clarify that when data are available, applying statistical methods (such as those discussed in other chapters of this book), is preferable and should always be used as a starting point.
-Statistical forecasts are generally superior to generating forecasts using only judgement.
+Statistical forecasts are generally superior to generating forecasts using only judgment.
 For the majority of the chapter, we focus on the first setting where no data are available, and in the last section we discuss the judgmental adjustment of statistical forecasts.
-We discuss combining forecasts in Section ??.
+We discuss combining forecasts in Section 13.4.